EtienneLorthoy/monogame-shader-samples-playground/README.md

 ## Description

-All is in the title, this repos is for having handy and ready to use HLSL Shaders to be directly used in a Monogame project.
-Target Monogame version : 3.8.1.303
+All is in the title, this repos is for having handy and ready to use HLSL Shaders with their C# code to be directly used in a Monogame project.
+Actual target Monogame version : 3.8.1.303.

+Each rendering demo is a **Playground**.
+Playgrounds:
-The aim here is being able to copy/past an entire playground class, and past it in a Monogame project and have it working with little to no modification.
-So you can prototype quickly some nice or specific rendering method.
+- Aim at having all the needed code to run with a copy/past of its folder in a blank Monogame project and have it working with little to no modification.
+- Aim to be minimal straight-to-the-point code to achieve the rendering, regardless of platform support, edge cases, optimisation or configurability.
+- Are using a shader .fx file in its own folder but expect to be loaded from "Shaders/shader_filename" by the Monogame ContentManager.
+So MCGB-Editor is using linked file (aka the .fx file are outside the usual "Content" folder).
+- Will depend on the BasicCamera for the usual needed View/World/Projection matrices.
+- Are placed in the folder _Playgrounds_, then one folder per Playground.

+All this is a tool for me so that I can prototype/test quickly some nice or specific rendering method in my Monogame projects.
+Hope it helps someone else!

 ## How To Use